 - HTTP "200 OK" response (as shown in figure 5.3.2.2.3-1, step 2b) with a response body containing a representation of the updated subscription in the VflInferSub data type.

-If the immediate reporting indication in the "immRep" attribute within the within the "ReportingInformation" structure in the "vflReportInfo" attribute sets to "true" during the event subscription update, the AF shall include the reports of the subscribed events, if available, as the "vflInferResults" attribute in the HTTP PUT response.
+If the immediate reporting indication is applicable during the event subscription update considering the "reportingReqs" attribute in the VflInferSub and VflInferAnaSub data structures, the AF shall include the reports of the subscribed events, if available, as the "vflInferResults" attribute in the HTTP PUT response.

 If any error occurs when processing the HTTP PUT request, the AF shall send an HTTP error response as specified in clause 6.2.7.